- 1 Is Chocolate Good for Diabetics?

 This pack of 3 gives you the taste of three flavors- dark chocolate, milk chocolate, and caramel, all of which are sugar-free.
 While the dark and milk chocolates have 32 calories each, the caramel has 30 calories.
 Reviews of customers suggest that this product can be a good replacement for sugar cravings.

 This is used by diabetics who cannot consume sugar but craves the sweetness of sugar.
-The good taste of this chocolate will save you from compromising with a taste for health.
+The good taste of this chocolate will save you from compromising your taste for health.
 But as the calorie content is not too low, it is advisable to have these in limited quantities.
 Also, if you order these sugar-free chocolates online you may face issues with packaging.

 How does Chocolate affect your Blood Sugar?

 Chocolates are made from a mixture of cocoa butter, sugar, and cocoa liquor.
 There are three common types of chocolates- dark chocolate, milk chocolate, and white chocolate.
 Each of these variants has different amounts of the mixture.
-Though chocolates are commonly associated with an increase in sugar level, it is not really true.
+Though chocolates are commonly associated with an increase in sugar levels, it is not really true.

 The glycemic index in chocolates is low, which suggests that they do cause any major increase in your blood sugar level.
-Although the glycemic index in the sugar-sweetened dark chocolate and milk chocolate is higher than unsweetened chocolate, the amount is still lesser than the other sweet desserts.
+Although the glycemic index in the sugar-sweetened dark chocolate and milk chocolate is higher than in unsweetened chocolate, the amount is still lesser than in the other sweet desserts.